pippinbarr/cart253-2019/modules/core-time/core-time.md

 ## Update

 - Once the program is ready, we want it to keep running until it's time to stop
-- The way we tend to do this is with an __update loop__, which runs code for making the program work over and over again
+- The way we tend to do this is with an __update loop__, which runs some code over and over again
-- We usually think about this update loop running __once per frame__
+- We can think about this update loop running __once per frame__

-In a game, for example, every frame we need to run the physics simulation, animate the avatar, play a footstep sound if the player's foot hit the ground, check if the player has made contact with the door so we can open it for them, etc.
+_In a game, for example, every frame we need to run the physics simulation, animate the avatar, play a footstep sound if the player's foot hit the ground, check if the player has made contact with the door so we can open it for them, etc._

 - These are all things we want to do __every frame__ that the program runs

+???

+- Clearly this is tying us to a kind of animation or movie-like understanding of a program, which is fine because we're generally writing visual programs that update their visual element (and other elements) over time

 ---

 ## Handle events

 - While a program is running, we want to be able to react to the person using it, or other important sources of events
-- Sometimes we can do this in the __update loop__ and sometimes we have special functions called __event handlers__ which run only when a specific kind of event happens (like a mouse click, say)
+- Sometimes we can do this in the __update loop__ but sometimes we have special functions called __event handlers__ which run only when a specific kind of event happens (like a mouse click, say)

-In our game, for example, we need to react whenever the player clicks the mouse button by making the avatar swing its sword, and we also need to react when the player is within 10 meters of an orc by having the orc run after them, etc.
+_In our game, for example, we need to react whenever the player clicks the mouse button by making the avatar swing its sword, and we also need to react when the player is within 10 meters of an orc by having the orc run after them, etc._

 - These are things we want to do __in reaction to events__